vm910/underrail-mutagen-solver/README.md

 ### Heuristic Function

 [The heuristic function](https://github.com/vm910/mutagen_solver/blob/master/utils.py#L134C1-L146C17) evaluates and scores each state based on its proximity to `Exitus`.
 It is based on the heuristic made by [Spilskinanke](https://github.com/Spilskinanke/Mutagen-Solver/blob/main/src/mutagen.adb#L144C1-L168C22).
-The function operates on the following principles:

-- Sequence Matching: The function scores states based on the alignment of their current sequence of atoms with the `Exitus` sequence.
-States with sequences that closely match the target (in the correct order) are given higher scores.

-- Penalty for Mismatches: The heuristic penalizes states that introduce atoms not present in the `Exitus` sequence or that are in the incorrect order, thus lowering their priority in the search queue.

-- Depth-Adaptive Scoring: The heuristic's scoring strategy adapts based on the depth of the search.
-Initially, the heuristic favors sequences that closely match the start of the `Exitus` sequence, with higher scores for matching atoms and lower penalties for mismatches.
-This encourages the solver to prioritize paths that are closely aligned with `Exitus` from the beginning.
-As the search progresses to greater depths, the scoring adapts by reducing the score increment for matching atoms and increasing the penalty for mismatches.
-This strategy proved helpful in encouraging the solver to eliminate bad atoms instead of just appending target atoms.
+This heuristic was modified to be more lenient at the start and then as the path builds up, it would heavily discourage mismatches.